 WARNING: Driving while distracted can result in loss of vehicle control, accident and injury.
-Ford strongly recommends that drivers use extreme caution when using any device that may take their focus off the road.
-The driver's primary responsibility is the safe operation of their vehicle.
-Only use cell phones and other devices not essential to the driving task when it is safe to do so.
+Ford strongly recommends that drivers use extreme caution when using any device or feature that may take their focus off the road.
+Your primary responsibility is the safe operation of the vehicle.
+We recommend against the use of any handheld device while driving and that you comply with all applicable laws.

 Your vehicle may be equipped with a USB port located on the instrument panel.
 This feature allows you to plug in media playing devices, memory sticks, and also to charge devices if they support this feature.
-For further information on this feature, refer to Accessing and using your USB port in the SYNC[®] supplement or Navigation System supplement.
+For further information on this feature, refer to Accessing and using your USB port in the SYNC® supplement or Navigation System supplement.